 This is one case where I’ll take special care to tell you we can’t expect this every time.
 In a word, this result was spectacular.

-We got a punitive damage award of $194,890 in a property damage arbitration hearing against a drunk driver who totaled my client’s SUV.
+We got a punitive damage award of $194,890 in a property damage arbitration hearing against a drunk driver who totaled my client’s SUV in Spartanburg.
 That’s 10 times the value of the car.

 Our victory couldn’t have been won for a nicer guy, or for a better reason.
 From a legal standpoint, we achieved this award because I used the philosophy behind punitive damages to make sure the arbitrator gave them full application to this case.